cbao/PubMed_Comparative_Analysis/README.md

 The extraction process using this [Python string splitting method] (https://github.com/cbao/PubMed_Comparative_Analysis/blob/master/Data_Extraction/data_extract.py#L35) resulted in a net loss of ~16% of the data (65,552 of 409,797 articles) for the Pubmed Rat data and and approximately ~22% loss for the Pubmed Dengue Fever Data (2,173  of 10,092 articles).

 This loss likely results from:
-* Articles with no disclosed affiliations.
+* Articles with zero disclosed affiliations.
 * Authors using lesser known names for their country.
 * Authors using unconventional formats when disclosing their affiliation.